 The Cascadia Society for Social Working

 The Cascadia Society for Social Working is an urban Camphill centre.
-We have a day program serving 34 individuals, and 4 residences with a total of 23 residents, 11 of whom have developmental disabilities.
+We have a day program serving 34 individuals, 11 of whom are also residents of our Camphill life sharing community.

 Vancouver Waldorf School